NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 ```py
 cell = mp.Vector3(16,8,0)
 ```
-The `Vector3` object stores the size of the computational cell in each of the three coordinate directions.
-This is a 2d computational cell in *x* and *y* where the *z* direction has size 0.
+The `Vector3` object stores the size of the cell in each of the three coordinate directions.
+This is a 2d cell in *x* and *y* where the *z* direction has size 0.

 Next we add the waveguide.
 Most commonly, the device structure is specified by a set of [`GeometricObject`s](../Python_User_Interface.md#geometricobject) stored in the `geometry` object.